NishchintDhawan/Hospital-Queue-Management/README.md

 # PriorityQueue
-Priority Queue implementation for managing patients in a hospital system.
+Priority Queue implementation for managing patients in an emergency room.